benstew/awesome-mental-health/README.md

 ## What is this?
 A collection of resources to help understand and improve mental wellbeing.

-Also (based on interest) an upcoming, curated weekly newsletter of the internet's best mental health resources.
-Sign up below.
+Also (based on interest) an upcoming, curated weekly [newsletter](#newsletter) of the internet's best mental health resources.

 ## Goal
 More than a guide, a community sourced and curated resource for achieving proper mental wellbeing in any situation.
 Whether a pandemic, a personal challenge, or just an off day, this resource can be referenced to help get you through it!
 This list is by no means exhaustive and I encourage contributions from all members of the community.